 - SoFi makes refinance loans itself; LendKey matches you with lenders.
 Because LendKey connects you with a network of hundreds of banks and credit unions, you have more options and are more likely to find a lender willing to lend to you.

-- SoFi provides a discount of up to 0.125% on other loan products, including personal and home loans, if you refinance student loans with them.
+- SoFi provides a discount on other loan products, including personal and home loans, if you refinance student loans with them.
 Fees to invest with SoFi Wealth, LLC are also waived.
 LendKey doesn’t provide this benefit since it just helps you to find a lender who will issue you a refinance loan.

 - SoFi provides access to career counseling, including resume help and one-on-one career coaching.
 LendKey doesn’t provide this type of service itself, although you may be able to choose a lender through SoFithat does provide some career assistance.